Sime Darby: Industrial and Motors divisions

-Sime Darby is an international conglomerate involved in many types of businesses.
+Sime is an international conglomerate involved in many types of businesses.
 Its industrial and motor divisions are the main revenue generators of the business.

 UMW division

-In March 2024, Sime Darby conglomerate acquired 100% of UMW Holdings Berhad's (UMW's) stake, making UMW a wholly owned subsidiary of Sime Darby Berhad and a third core division of the Group.
+In March 2024, Sime Darby acquired 100% of UMW Holdings Berhad's (UMW's) stake, making UMW a wholly owned subsidiary of Sime Darby Berhad and a third core division of the Group.

 Healthcare

 Ramsay Sime Darby Health Care Sdn Bhd (RSDH) is a 50:50 joint venture owned by Sime Darby and ASX-listed Ramsay Health Care.

-In Malaysia RSDH owns and operates three hospitals: Subang Jaya Medical Centre, Ara Damansara Medical Centre and ParkCity Medical Centre.
+In Malaysia, RSDH owns and operates three hospitals: Subang Jaya Medical Centre, Ara Damansara Medical Centre and ParkCity Medical Centre.

 While in neighbouring Indonesia, the company owns and operates two hospitals in Jakarta: RS Premier Bintaro and RS Premier Jatinegara and another RS Premier Surabaya which is located in Surabaya, the capital of East Java.

 In November 2023, Sime announced its exit from the Healthcare business by selling its entire 50 per cent equity interest in Ramsay Sime Darby Health Care Sdn Bhd (RSDH) to Columbia Asia Healthcare Sdn Bhd (Columbia Asia) for RM2.84 billion.